Sitefinity/Sitefinity-CLI/README.md

 **NOTE**: The partial ```{{> sign}}``` is automatically populated by the CLI.

 ## Migration Commands
-The migration commands support migration of pages/templates that are build with the WebForms/MVC to the decoupled architecture.
+The migration commands support migration of pages and page templates that are built using Web Forms or MVC to the decoupled architecture.

 ### General flow of migration

+**RECOMMENDATION**: We recommend to analyze and evaluate the state of your Sitefinity project and to estimate the resources needed for migration before starting the migration itself.
+For more information, see [Technology migration](https://www.progress.com/documentation/sitefinity-cms/technology-migration)

-* Start with the migration of a template/templates that a subset of pages is based on OR migrate all of the page templates at once.
+* Start with the migration of templates that a subset of pages is based on OR migrate all of the page templates at once.
 * Make adjustments to the migrated structure as needed:
   * Set a file system template
   * Manually configure the widgets that are migrated.